Julia Hartley-Brewer: Incidents

-On 4 January 2024, during an interview with Dr. Mustafa Barghouti, a Palestinian politician, Hartley was accused of shouting over the top of her guest and repeatedly interrupting Barghouti.
-She also stated, "Maybe you're not used to women talking, I don't know, but I'd like to finish the sentence!"
-In response, Ofcom received 17,366 complaints about Hartley's conduct during her show, making it the most complained-about United Kingdom programme in 2024.
+In 2024, during an interview with Mustafa Barghouti, a Palestinian politician, Hartley was accused of shouting over the top of her guest and repeatedly interrupting Barghouti.
+She stated, "Maybe you're not used to women talking, I don't know, but I'd like to finish the sentence!"
+In response, Ofcom received 17,366 complaints about Hartley's conduct, making it the most complained-about UK programme in 2024.

-On 14 April 2024, in the wake of the 2024 Bondi Junction stabbings in Sydney, Australia, before the suspect had been identified, Hartley-Brewer tweeted "Another day.
+On 14 April 2024, in the wake of the Bondi Junction stabbings in Sydney, before the suspect had been identified, Hartley-Brewer tweeted "Another day.
 Another terror attack by another Islamic terrorist".
-The press later condemned this and other misinformation that had been spread about the attacker, and she deleted her tweet after it had been viewed more than nine million times.
+The press condemned this and other misinformation that had been spread about the attacker, and she deleted it after it had been viewed more than nine million times.
 The perpetrator, Joel Cauchi, was not Muslim.

-Hartley-Brewer is on the advisory council of the Free Speech Union.

 Personal life

 Hartley-Brewer married Rob Walton in 2006.
 They have one daughter.